 Land and freshwater molluscs from Africa, North and South America and Australia are represented in good numbers as well.

-With regard to systematics there are several outstanding parts.
+There are several parts of the collections that have outstanding importance for global systematics.
 One of them are freshwater mussels (Unionida) which were made one of the largest and most important collections worldwide by the works of F. Haas (custodian 1910-1936).
 The samples from Europe cover nearly all European river systems.
 Among the rich material from North America and Asia there are many extinct or endangered species.

-The Clausiliidae form the largest and most specious collection worldwide.
+Our holdings of the family Clausiliidae represent the largest and most specious collection worldwide.
 This part is being permanently enlarged in a spectacular way thanks to the research of the honorary collaborator H. Nordsieck.

 Other collections of outstanding importance include the Cyclophoroidea (operculate prosobranch landsnails), Rissooidean freshwater snails, Helicoidea, African Achatinidae and South American Bulimulidae.